 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is felt in the abdomen between the bottom of your child's rib cage and his groin.
+is felt in the abdomen between the bottom of your child's rib cage and his or her groin.
 Acute pain lasts less than 3 months.
 Chronic pain lasts longer than 3 months.

 Common pain symptoms:

 Your child's pain may be sharp or dull.
 The pain may stay in the same place or move around.
 Your child may have the pain all the time, or it may come and go.
-He may have nausea, vomiting, fever, or diarrhea.
-He may cry or scream from the pain.
-A young child who cannot talk may tug, massage, or pull on his abdomen.
+He or she may have nausea, vomiting, fever, or diarrhea.
+He or she may cry or scream from the pain.
+A young child who cannot talk may tug, massage, or pull on his or her abdomen.

 Seek care immediately if: